Sixty new homes designed by Hunters

 A belt of mature trees shields the site from Shooters Hill traffic with the surrounding area of land currently holding restrictive covenants in place, precluding any developments.

-Architecture team delivering on twenty storey Western Gateway for Mount Anvil
+Delivering twenty storey Western Gateway for Mount Anvil

 A stone’s throw away from the ExCeL London Centre will stand Western Gateway at Royal Victoria Dock.